Alcohol Addiction Treatment - What are the options? - UK Home Detox

 Residential Alcohol Rehab Programmes

-Residential treatment involves a 28 day stay in a private rehabilitation treatment centre where your treatment is delivered in a supportive and holistic environment.
+Residential alcohol treatment involves a 28 day stay in a private rehabilitation treatment centre where your treatment is delivered in a supportive and holistic environment.

 • Medications needed to ease your withdrawal or to prevent cravings will be prescribed